LabyMod/labymod4-api-wiki/docs/pages/addon/setup/setup.md

 Looking into the package `org.example.core.listener`, you'll find the class ExampleGameTickListener; it does what it says.
 It listens to the GameTickListener event.
 You can find a complete guide to our events
 <a href="/pages/addon/features/events/">here</a>.

 First, we declared a field with our addon main class as type.
-Then we created a constructor with our main class instance as a parameter and added the `@Inject` annotation for <a href="#FINAL_LINK_HERE">Guice</a> to be able to find the constructor.
+Then we created a constructor with our main class instance as a parameter.

 Basically, what this class does is, as already mentioned, listen to the GameTickEvent, which is called twice every tick (first one with phase PRE & the second one with phase POST).
 In this case, we only listen to the PRE phase because we only want the rest called once.
 Inside the event, we access the field with our addon main instance; with this instance, we are gaining access to the logger we mentioned a few sections above and printing if the Addon is enabled or disabled.